GSA/gsa-icam-card-builder/cards/ICAM_Card_Objects/38_Bad_Hash_in_Sec_Object/README.txt

+The following procedure is only necessary if creating this object from scratch.
+In the git repository, the mismatch in the Security Object has already been created.
+It was done using the following procedure.

-To create the security object hash mismatch, using the signing tool to create the printed information by selecting the file c38-printed-information2.properties and clicking the "Sign" button.
+To create the security object hash mismatch, using the signing tool to create the printed information by selecting the file c38-printed-information.properties and clicking the "Sign" button.
 This will write out the printed information, calculate the hash and update the security object file with the hash.